Skip to main content

 Heat a drizzle of oil in a large frying pan on medium-high heat.

-Once hot, add the beef and pork mince, carrot and onion.
+Once hot, add the beef mince, carrot and shallot.
 Stir-fry until everything's browned, 4-5 mins.
-Use a spoon to break up the mince as it cooks, then drain and discard any excess fat.
+Use a spoon to break the mince up as it cooks, then drain and discard any excess fat.

 Season with salt and pepper.
 IMPORTANT: Wash your hands and equipment after handling raw mince.